 Nita Blum is a thirty-something film producer, musician and photographer who has worked in Hollywood for over a decade for companies such as Sundance, National Geographic and on many independent film sets.
 She currently teaches film at Arizona State University.

-Brett R Ketner (Arizona)
+Brett R Ketner (Oklahoma)